gemhunter178/BenitoiteBot/README.md

 Name it however you like.

-For the OAuth Redirect URL, enter a URL that you have access to, such as `http://localhost`.
+For the OAuth Redirect URL, enter `http://localhost`.

 For a Category, this is a 'Chat Bot' and let the site know you're not a robot.